Considering the mayhem they bring, wars are amazingly popular.

 Ditto, Panama; which had the awesome additional advantage of further trashing the Bill of Rights by proving that the Feds can get away with drug busts even a thousand miles from United States territory and that not even a foreign Head of State is safe from their long arm’s reach.

-Iraq was a gem, a crown jewel, and it’s one of history’s great ironies that it did not hand the ‘92 election to Mr Bush on a plate, as planned.
-Its other intended result (cheap gas) did follow, and is with us still; every time we go to the pump, we can reflect that the 15 or 30 cents a gallon we’re now saving were bought at the cost of a mere 150,000 or so Iraqi lives.
+Iraq was a gem, a crown jewel, and it’s one of history’s great ironies that it did not hand the 1992 election to Mr Bush on a plate, as planned.
+Its other intended result (cheap gas) did follow, and is with us still; every time we go to the pump, we can reflect that the fifteen or thirty cents a gallon we’re now saving were bought at the cost of a mere one hundred fifty thousand or so Iraqi lives.
 Isn’t war great?!

 The big ones